Key Takeaways

 What happens if a beneficiary is not named for annuity benefits?

-If no beneficiary is named, the payout of an annuity’s death benefit goes to the estate of the annuity holder, according to Chavez.
+If no beneficiary is named, the payout of an annuity’s death benefit goes to the estate of the annuity holder.
 It then becomes the estate’s responsibility to distribute the funds through probate.

 Do annuities go through probate?

-If the annuity owner has designated a beneficiary, the contract’s value can pass to that beneficiary without going through probate.
+If the annuity owner has designated a beneficiary, the contract’s value can be passed to that beneficiary without going through probate.

 Can annuity beneficiaries be contested?